7 Things To Do on the Gili Islands

 Take a boat trip

 Several companies on Gili Trawangan offer cruises to Gili Air, Gili Meno and other islands such as Lombok and Komodo.
-Some firms run cruises and party boats incorporating camping, dining, diving, snorkelling and stops at several regional points of interest.
+Some firms run cruises and party boats incorporating camping, dining, diving, snorkeling and stops at several points of interest.

-Besides the above 7 things to do on the Gili Islands, there are more activities to choose from.
+There are more activities to choose from besides the 7 mentioned above.
 These include deep-sea fishing, horseback riding, golfing on Gili T, trekking, sea kayaking and wake boarding.